 Tashia joined SSEF in February 2014, and is currently working as a gemmologist.
 She completed her Bachelor of Science in Geological Sciences at the University of Manitoba (Winnipeg, Canada), followed by both her Master of Science (MSc) and PhD in Geological Sciences at the University of British Columbia (Vancouver, Canada).
 Her PhD research was on the origin of ruby and sapphire in marble from two different localities in Canada.
 During her PhD, she was also a lecturer at the University of British Columbia where she taught an introductory course called Gold and Gems.
 She completed her FGA diploma whilst at SSEF and today works as a gemmologist for SSEF.

-Michael Rytz has been with SSEF since 2015 and is working as a gemmologist in training.
-He is currently completing his MSc thesis at the University of Basel on chrysoberyl from different deposits.
+Michael Rytz has been with SSEF since 2015 and is working as a gemmologist.
+He completed his MSc thesis at the University of Basel on chrysoberyl from different deposits.

-Laurent joined SSEF in 2010.
+Laurent joined SSEF in 2010 and is Head of Education at SSEF.
 He holds a Masters in Earth Sciences from Basel University and completed his FGA Diploma in 2008.
-He holds a PhD from Basel University that focused on pearl farming and pearl traceability issues, and is a lecturer for Gemmology at the University of Lausanne (UNIL).
-He is a founder of the Sustainable Pearls project.
+He holds a PhD from Basel University that focused on pearl farming and pearl traceability issues.
+He is a lecturer for Gemmology at the University of Lausanne (UNIL) and an affiliated associate professor at the University of Delaware (USA).
+He is a co-founder of the Sustainable Pearls project and also a co-founder of the Gemstones & Sustainable Development Knowledge Hub.
 He is actively involved in the Swiss Gemmological Society (SGG) and the International Gemmological Conference (IGC).
-He is involved in different project management, research and teaching activities at the SSEF.
+He is involved in different project management, research, and teaching activities at the SSEF.
+A selection of his publications can be found here.

-Jean-Pierre has been with SSEF since July 1994, and is currently director of the diamond department.
+Jean-Pierre has been with SSEF since July 1994 and is currently director of the diamond department.
 He completed his Diploma of Gemmology at the University of Nantes in 1992.
 His main working fields in the laboratory are colourless and coloured diamonds, but he is also involved with the testing of coloured stones and pearls.
-Jean-Pierre is delegate of Switzerland at the World Jewellery Confederation (CIBJO) and is a member of the Laboratory Manual Harmonization Committee (LMHC).
+Jean-Pierre is a delegate of Switzerland at the World Jewellery Confederation (CIBJO).

 Luc has been with SSEF since June 2006.
-He works on quality assessment of small diamonds and grading of large diamonds.
-He is our in-house photographer of gemstones and jewellery items.
+He works on quality assessment of small diamonds and grading of large diamonds, and as a photographer of gemstones and jewellery items.

 Ly joined SSEF in 2013.
 He works on quality assessment of small diamonds and grading of large diamonds.
 He is also an ASDI instrument specialist.

 Judith joined SSEF as an analytical scientist in 2012.
-She previously worked as laboratory head at UMICORE and as a specialist for ICP and X-ray techniques.
+She previously worked as a laboratory head at UMICORE and as a specialist for ICP and X-ray techniques.
 She now does pearl radiographies and micro X-ray computerised tomography for pearls at SSEF.
-She also operates instruments such as ED-XRF, UV-Vis, FTIR, Raman microspectrometry and GemTOF.
+She also operates instruments such as ED-XRF, UV-Vis, FTIR, Raman microspectrometry, and GemTOF.
 She provides gemmologists the chemical and spectral results they require for the identification of gemstones.
-She is joined by Gina, Hannah and Ramon in the Analytical department.
+She is joined by Gina, Hannah, Ramon, and Susanne in the Analytical department.

 Hao joined SSEF in autumn 2015 and is now working as a research scientist.
 He obtained his PhD at ETH Zurich in 2013 developing LA-ICP-MS methods.
 Currently, Hao is mainly responsible for GemTOF – a state-of-the-art LA-ICP-Time Of Flight-MS platform at SSEF, data management and statistics.

-David is responsible for the production of reports at SSEF.
+Thomas is responsible for the production of reports at SSEF.
 This includes preparation of SSEF’s reports, quality control and activating validation features (such as Prooftag and MySSEF) of reports.
-He is assisted in his work by Thomas.
+He is assisted in his work by Matej.